OmarElkilany/acml-journy/README.md

 # acml-journy
 The project for the acml course.

+## Dependencies
+All required dependencies are handled by the npm package manager and are declared in the `package.json` file.
+To install the dependencies the `npm install` command is used as shown in the coming section.
+Note that in the case of docker, the command is declared in the Dockerfile and is called as part of the build.

 ## Bringing Up the Application with NPM
 Please follow these steps: (Working on Ubuntu)
 1. Navigate to the acml-journy folder.